 Power of Attorney allows someone in India to file the SPICe+ application and handle related matters.
 Establishing an Indian subsidiary company is essential for any foreign corporation looking to venture into its rapidly expanding market.

-A subsidiary company is considered a legal person, meaning it can own and dispose of property under its name, raise funds from venture capitalists or financial institutions for expansion purposes and enjoy perpetual succession – giving greater potential to achieve higher profits over time.
+A subsidiary company is considered a legal person, meaning it can own and dispose of property under its name, raise funds from venture capitalists or financial institutions for expansion purposes, and enjoy perpetual succession, giving it greater potential to achieve higher profits over time.

-SPICe Form provides access to services provided by several Central Government Ministries and Departments, streamlining and simplifying the process of forming a company in India while increasing transparency, reducing manual intervention, and making it simpler for applicants to track the status of their applications.
+SPICe Form provides access to services offered by several Central Government Ministries and Departments, streamlining and simplifying the process of forming a company in India while increasing transparency, reducing manual intervention, and making it easier for applicants to track the status of their applications.

 Before submitting the SPICe+ form, you must provide accurate information.
 Use the “pre-scrutiny” check option to review what has been submitted; all required documents should also have been uploaded.
-Once the SPICe+ form has been completed, sign it digitally with your digital signature and fill any linked forms such as AGILE-PRO, SPICe+MoA, URC-1 or INC-9 forms accordingly.
+Once the SPICe+ form has been completed, sign it digitally with your digital signature and fill in any linked forms, such as the AGILE-PRO, SPICe+MoA, URC-1, or INC-9 forms, accordingly.

 Payment will be processed using the Service Request Number that will be provided, and your documents will then be approved for incorporation by the MCA.
 Your application should then be successful!